Bethnal Green: Post-war

 St Barnabas Community Fete was an annual fête and music festival held on Wennington Green in Mile End Park.

-In 2015, three children Amira Abase, Shamima Begum, and Kadiza Sultana appeared in the press, referred to as the Bethnal Green trio.
+In 2015, three children Amira Abase, Shamima Begum, and Kadiza Sultana appeared in the press.
 All three had attended the Bethnal Green Academy before leaving home to join the Islamic State of Iraq and the Levant (ISIL).

 Representation

 The parishes that would ultimately become the London Borough of Tower Hamlets.
 Many, such as Bethnal Green, were converted from earlier territorial units called 'Hamlets'.

-Excluding the five-year tenure of George Galloway at Westminster from 2005, for any seat containing the name Bethnal Green: the pre-1945 General Election decades of Bethnal Green South West was the last time when such a seat was not won by the chosen Labour Party candidate.
+Excluding the five-year tenure of George Galloway at Westminster from 2005, for any seat containing the name Bethnal Green: the pre-1945 General Election decades of Bethnal Green South West was the last time when such a seat was not won by the Labour Party candidate.

-Bethnal Green forms part of the UK Parliament constituency of Bethnal Green and Bow.
+Bethnal Green forms part of the UK Parliament constituency of Bethnal Green and Stepney.
 Its MP since 2010 has been Rushanara Ali of the Labour Party.

 London overall has a directly elected executive Mayor of London, currently Sadiq Khan, and the City and East seat in the London Assembly is held by the Labour Party member, Unmesh Desai.

 The area of Bethnal Green covers roughly three wards of Tower Hamlets; Bethnal Green represented by Councillors Mohammed Ahbab Hossain, Sirajul Islam (who is Statutory Deputy Mayor for Housing under Mayor of Tower Hamlets and Eve McQuillan; St Peter's (which takes its name from the ecclesiastical parish of the same name) represented by Councillors Kevin Brady, Tarik Khan and Gabriella Salva-Macallan; and Weaver's represented by Councillors John Pierce and Abdul Mukit All local councillors are currently members of the Labour Party.

 Between 1986 and 1992, the name Bethnal Green was applied to one of seven neighbourhoods to which power was devolved from the council.
 Much of the street signage in the area was replaced to reflect this.